Why is my ESTA pending?

 • the answers contained in the ESTA form require a thorough check, so as to ensure that the traveler does not pose any risk to the internal security of the United States.

-A pending ESTA simply requires waiting a few days, while waiting for a final opinion.
-To check the progress of your ESTA application, simply log on to the US government website by entering your application number, your electronic or biometric passport number and your date of birth.
+A pending ESTA simply means waiting a few days for a final decision.
+To check the progress of your ESTA application, simply log on to the U.S. government website and enter your application number, your electronic or biometric passport number and your date of birth.
 Once connected, you can immediately check whether your file has finally been approved or refused.
-If you do not have your application number, you will only need to fill in a few additional elements in relation to your biometric or electronic passport (nationality, date of issue and date of expiry).
+If you don’t have your application number, all you need to do is enter a few additional details (nationality, date of issue and expiry date) from your biometric or electronic passport.

 What possible consequences after a pending ESTA?

-In the case of a pending ESTA, two scenarios are possible: the request is approved or the request is rejected.
+In the case of a pending ESTA, there are two possible outcomes: the application is approved or rejected.

 ESTA granted